 Q: I’ve heard that eating certain types of fish is bad for the planet.
 How can I choose ones that aren’t?

 A: Some species are threatened by overfishing, but choosing “sustainable” options whose numbers aren’t dwindling can help ensure that all fish will continue to be available in the future.
-Recommendations can change, but some wild species that are currently considered sustainable include Alaskan salmon; tilapia (U.S.); Pacific cod, halibut and sardines (U.S.); and clams, mussels and oysters.
-Monterey Bay Aquarium Seafood Watch offers up-to-date printable guides and smartphone apps that can help you choose the best options (look for the guide for your geographic region).
+Recommendations can change, but some wild species that are currently considered sustainable include Alaskan salmon; tilapia (from the U.S. and Ecuador); Pacific cod, Pacific halibut and Pacific sardines; and clams, mussels and oysters.
+Monterey Bay Aquarium Seafood Watch offers up-to-date printable guides and smartphone apps that can help you choose the best options in your geographic region.
 Another useful organization to refer to is the Marine Stewardship Council, an independent non-profit that certifies fisheries as being reputable and sustainable; look for the blue “certified sustainable seafood” label when you shop.

 Q: Should I choose wild or farm-raised fish?

 A: This decision has to do with both your health and the environment.
 We recommend seeking out wild salmon, which tends to be higher in omega-3s and lower in PCBs than its farmed counterparts, when you can.
 If you’re buying farmed fish, look for organic and/or sustainably raised seafood—depending on the conditions under which it was raised, it may be a comparable choice to wild varieties.
 Organic salmon that’s raised on uncontaminated feed will be lower in carcinogens, for example.
-Arctic char, striped bass and rainbow trout are a few sustainable farm-raised choices, and Seafood Watch can direct you to others.
+Arctic char, striped bass (farmed in the U.S.), rainbow trout (farmed in the U.S.) and scallops are a few sustainable farm-raised choices, and Seafood Watch can direct you to others.

 “You can’t be expected to trace the lineage of every fish you eat,” Majchrzak says.
 “But you can help raise awareness and demand for environmentally responsible fishing.
 Ask your grocer or restaurant owner about the origin of their fish, and then make the best choice possible.
 Just asking the question makes businesses aware that this matters to you—so it will matter more to them.”